 How much are Celebrity Traitors being paid and what prize will the winner get?

-Spin-off series of the BBC phenomenon is set to include many famous faces all competing for cash prize for their chosen charity
+Star-studded spin-off series is set to include many famous faces competing for charity cash prize

-Nineteen famous faces are descending on the Scottish Highlands to take part in the first-ever edition of Celebrity Traitors with a huge amount of charity prize money up for grabs and an apperance fee included.
+Nineteen famous faces have descended on the Scottish Highlands to take part in the first-ever edition of Celebrity Traitors with a huge amount of charity prize money up for grabs and an appearance fee included.

-The BBC has confirmed that the celebrities involved, which include Stephen Fry, Clare Balding, Alan Carr, Charlotte Church, Paloma Faith and Jonathan Ross, will be paid for their participation.
+The star-studded cast, which includes Stephen Fry, Clare Balding, Alan Carr, Charlotte Church, Paloma Faith and Jonathan Ross, will be paid for their participation.

 According to reports, the celebrities will be paid a flat fee of £40,000 for appearing in the series.